What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Identify Your Knowledge Base Sources

-Internal knowledge sources may include customer support data, employee manuals, etc. while external sources include vendor information, customer feedback, etc.
+Internal knowledge sources may include customer support data, employee manuals, etc. while external sources include vendor information, customer feedback, etc. By identifying your knowledge sources, you can structure your knowledge base to retrieve and store information efficiently.

 Categorize Your Knowledge Base

-Developing your knowledge base structure at the beginning of your process will not only help you organize your content as your knowledge base grows but will inform navigation design and help make it more intuitive for users.
+Categorizing your knowledge base into topics and subcategories is a great way to ease information management.
+Developing your custom knowledge base structure at the beginning of your process will not only help you organize your content but will inform navigation design and help make it more intuitive for users.

 Consider grouping your knowledge base into logical categories that resonate with your target audience.
 For example, you could group your articles into topics like product features, troubleshooting, customer service or industry news.